Codefend/rollup-plugin-codefend/README.md

   plugins: [
     codefend({
       transformation:{
-            // the prefix to use of each obfuscated variable
+            // the prefix to use for each obfuscated variable
             prefix: "Ox",

             // control how a specific variable should be obfuscated